 - Select Insert.
 The item automatically embeds in the editor.

-You can embed audio and video recordings of your feedback in the editor as you grade attempts.
+You can embed audio and video recordings of your feedback in the editor as you grade submissions.
 The recording option appears in the feedback editor for most graded items in your course.
 Students watch or listen to your feedback alongside any text you include.

 This function isn't supported on all browsers.
 For the best experience, use Chrome or Firefox.